 Section 1: Annual Meeting Date:

 The Annual Meeting of the Association shall be held between September 1 and December 31 of each year as determined by the Board of Directors.
+This meeting may be held in person or solely by means of remote communication, as determined by the board of directors.
 Failure to hold the annual meeting shall not work as a dissolution of the Association.

 Section 2: Special Meetings: